-That bridge no longer exists but the illustration above from 1840 gives us a good idea of what she might have seen.
+That particular bridge no longer exists but the illustration above from 1840 gives us a good idea of what she might have seen.
 She also writes that Looe is a “pretty bigg seaport” with “a great many little houses all of stone”.
 I wonder what she would make of it now?

 A little further down the coast Celia and her faithful four-legged companion made another river crossing.
 This time at Fowey where she marvelled at the colour of the sea.
 “As green as I ever saw” she says.

 But perhaps my favourite episode in her diary is the entry of the night that she spent in St Austell.
-It is easy to forget that Celia was what you might have called a ‘well-breed’ lady, she had been brought up in certain circumstances and here she was travelling into darkest rural Cornwall without an escort.
-She was staying (when not at the homes of friends) in whatever accommodation was available when the sun set and she couldn’t go any further that day.
+It is easy to forget that Celia was what you might call a ‘well-breed’ lady, she had been brought up in privileged circumstances and here she was travelling into darkest rural Cornwall without an escort.
+She was staying (when not at the homes of wealthy friends) in whatever accommodation was available when the sun set and she couldn’t go any further that day.
 So on this particular evening Celia finds herself in some kind of lodging in St Austell which she describes as “barn-like” and she gives us a delightful look at the Cornish people around her.

 After telling us about an excellent “apple pye” with which she partook of “clouted creame” (clotted cream) available only in these parts she goes on to describe her company.